punteroo/plugin-team-view-filters/README.md

 For more details on deploying your plugin, refer to the [deploying your plugin guide](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release).

 Note: Common packages like `React`, `ReactDOM`, `Redux` and `ReactRedux` are not bundled with the build because they are treated as external dependencies so the plugin will depend on Flex to provide them globally.

-## Disclaimer
-This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
-Twilio bears no responsibility to support the use or implementation of this software.